jupyterlab/jupyter-chat/docs/source/developers/developing_extensions/extension-providing-chat.md

 The extension has to provide a class extending the `@jupyter/chat` model, implementing at least the `addMessage()` method.

-This method is called when a user send a message using the input of the chat.
+This method is called when a user sends a message using the input of the chat.
 It should contain the code that will dispatch the message through the messaging technology.

-As an example, here is a simple model that log the message to the console and add it in the message list.
+As an example, here is a simple model that logs the message to the console and adds it to the message list.

 ```typescript